|

 between Menaka and Anderamboukane; as well as in

-the areas surrounding Ansongo and Gurma, by the
+the areas surrounding Ansongo and Gourma, by the

 Tuaregs camps.
-In each of these countries we
+In each of these regions we

-found no differences in the percentage of coat
+found no differences in the distribution of coat

 thesis, otherwise spread so widely in Europe,